 “Patients’ mental and emotional well-being has really suffered this year,” said Sian Cotton, PhD, director of the UC Center for Integrative Health and Wellness.

-In partnership with a conventional medicine physician – like your primary care physician or condition-specific specialist – UC Health Integrative Medicine providers round out the treatment options with evidence-based integrative therapies, such as acupuncture, massage, tai chi/yoga or mindfulness and meditation, in an effort to further reduce suffering and improve well-being.
+In partnership with a conventional medicine physician – like your primary care physician or condition-specific specialist – UC Health Integrative Health providers round out the treatment options with evidence-based integrative therapies, such as acupuncture, massage, tai chi/yoga or mindfulness and meditation, in an effort to further reduce suffering and improve well-being.

 “By combining conventional and integrative approaches, we are bringing all elements of the mind, body and spirit to heal together,” Dr. Cotton explained.
 “By doing so, we’re able to improve patient outcomes and reduce suffering.”